digingbil/com_nxpeasycart/README.md

 ## Packaging / deployment

-- Local development uses the root `vendor/` directory directly; runtime bootstraps the autoloader automatically.
-When packaging for release, copy the trimmed `vendor/` tree into the bundle alongside the component files.
+- Local development uses the root `vendor/` directory directly for tooling, but Joomla should load the trimmed runtime tree under `administrator/components/com_nxpeasycart/vendor` (generated via `php tools/build-runtime-vendor.php`).
+When packaging for release, copy that trimmed `vendor/` folder into the bundle alongside the component files.
 - To produce an installable ZIP, run `composer install --no-dev --optimize-autoloader` in a clean workspace, build frontend assets (`npm run build:admin`), and include the trimmed `vendor/` directory plus component files in the package.
 - Do **not** run Composer inside the live Joomla tree; copy or mirror the prepared `vendor/` folder alongside the component when deploying.
 - The manifest living at `administrator/components/com_nxpeasycart/nxpeasycart.xml` follows Joomla’s discovery convention (no `com_` prefix in the filename).
 After copying the component into a site, use **System → Discover** or `php cli/joomla.php extension:discover` to register it, then complete the install from that screen.
 Joomla 5’s DI bootstrapping means no administrator entry script is required.